Guide to essential oils

 Precautions

-• Keep out of reach of children Some natural compounds in this essential oil may present an allergy risk for sensitive individuals when the oil is incorporated into a cosmetic composition (in accordance with the 7th Amendment to the European Cosmetics Directive (2003/15/EC)): limonene, linalool, etc.
+• Some natural compounds contained in this essential oil may present a risk of allergy for certain sensitive individuals when the essential oil is incorporated into a cosmetic preparation.

-• As a general rule, always perform a patch test of your mixture in the crease of your elbow at least 48 hours before use.
+• As a general rule, always perform an application test of your preparation in the crease of the elbow at least 48 hours before use.

 Find out more